 Although relocation reimbursement clawbacks are a common feature in employment contracts, their enforceability and scope can differ significantly across states due to varying statutory frameworks and judicial interpretations.

 Some states impose strict limitations on clawbacks tied to relocation expenses, especially when remote work or international relocation factors complicate the employment relationship.
-Employers must navigate state-specific employment laws to ensure compliance and reduce litigation risks.
+Minnesota, for example, imposes wage-payment restrictions that affect how clawbacks can be collected.
+If you employ or work in Minnesota, review Minnesota’s rules on remote employee expense reimbursement before drafting clawback provisions for remote or hybrid workers, and account for the state-specific employment laws below to reduce litigation risk.

 Key state-specific considerations include: